aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 checks these capabilities on load and displays a blocking explanation if the browser cannot provide them.

-The cancel action aborts an active upload, cancels a queued job, or asks a running worker to stop at its next safe checkpoint.
+The cancel action aborts an active upload, stops saved-FITS discovery or private staging at its next safe checkpoint, cancels a queued job, or asks a running worker to stop cooperatively.
 A server-side marker also prevents a late request from reviving a cancelled session.

 ### Discover saved FITS